Foundation Diet and Health

 Ingredients - Nutritional values - Calories

 The nutritional information here corresponds to that of dried lemon verbena.
-The ingredients are therefore much more concentrated and, due to the lower water content, are on average 6-15 times more present than in the fresh ingredient.
+The ingredients are therefore much more concentrated and, due to the lower water content, are on average between 6 and 15 times more present than in the fresh ingredient.
 However, you usually consume significantly less of the dried version than the fresh one.

 Here we realistically show you the ingredients of spices and herbs per 1 g (instead of per 100 g as usual).